joaovitorzv/react-state-tabs/README.md

 ### Features
   - 🤯 Easy to use, Just two components and you're good to go.
   - 🚫 Disable any tab you want.
-  - ♿ Accessibility, Screen readers and Keyboard Controls.
+  - ♿ Accessibility, Screen readers and Keyboard Control.
   - 🪅 Animated transition element.

 ### Quickstart ⤵️